Ada-C10/hotel/design-activity.md

 It shouldn't.
 I think no?

 If we decide items are cheaper if bought in bulk, how would this change the code?
 Which implementation is easier to modify?
-I guess ImplementationB, since cart price (and subsequent each entry) cost is just accessed here in total_price; whereas, in Implementation A, it's relying on each entry being singular with a singular price.
+I guess ImplementationB, since cart price (and subsequently each entry cost)  is just accessed here in total_price; whereas, in Implementation A, it's relying on each entry being singular with a singular price.

 Which implementation better adheres to the single responsibility principle?
 ImplementationB since each class handles calculating price for itself.